 /registry/secrets/default/my-secret

-Everything is prefixed with /registry/.
-The Kubernetes API server is really just a translation layer between the Kubernetes API and etcd’s key-value model.
+Everything sits under /registry/.
+The Kubernetes API server is mostly a translation layer between the Kubernetes API and etcd’s key-value model.
+When you kubectl get pods, you are reading a slice of that tree.

 Revisions and MVCC

 etcd uses Multi-Version Concurrency Control (MVCC).
-Every modification creates a new revision.
-Old revisions are kept (for a while), enabling:
+Every modification creates a new revision, and old revisions stick around for a while.
+That single design choice buys you three things:

 # Get current revision